-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS - (CONTINUED) (Table in thousands, except share and per share data)
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS - (CONTINUED)

 Information about the Company's operations in different geographic regions is presented in the tables below.
 Net sales to unaffiliated customers are based on the location in which the sale originated.
 Transfers between geographic areas are at negotiated transfer prices and have been eliminated from consolidated net sales.